 Are you a Springer spaniel owner with a super busy life?
 Then you must be thinking, “can I leave my dog, springer spaniel alone?”
 Seriously, are they good alone?

-Can springer spaniels be left alone?
-Since Springer spaniels are an active breed, it’s hard to left them alone for more than 4 hours.
-But they can stay 4-6 hours with proper obedience, home training.
+Since Springer spaniels are an active breed, it’s difficult to left them alone for more than 4 hours.
+But they can stay 4-6 hours with positive reinforcement, adequate physical and mental stimulation.
 But being alone too much would increase anxiety, destructiveness, restlessness, aggressiveness.

 But there are conditions.
 You can’t just leave your Springer spaniel alone only because he’s grown up.
 There’s a correct way to train them accurately.
 Let’s see how.

 Table of Contents

 - 1 The temperament of the springer spaniels, and what happens when they are alone?

 - 2 What happens when They are left alone?

 - 3 How long can springer spaniels be left alone?